 In October 2016, Commission Motor Carrier Investigator Sandi Yeomans conducted a compliance review of Carroll-Naslund Disposal Service Inc. (Carroll-Naslund Disposal) and documented the following violations of acute and critical regulations:

 One-hundred twenty-four violations of CFR 390.35 – Fraudulently acquiring or falsifying a commercial driver’s license.
 Carroll-Naslund Disposal allowed its driver Jerry Fuller to drive with a fraudulent commercial driver’s license on 124 occasions during the six months prior to the compliance review.
-Mr. Fuller drove on April 26, 27, 28 and 29; May 2, 3, 4, 5, 6, 9, 10, 11, 12, 13, 16, 17, 18, 19, 20, 23, 24, 25, 26, 27 and 31; June 1, 2, 3, 6, 7, 8, 9, 10, 13, 14, 15, 16, 17, 20, 21, 22, 23, 24, 27, 28 and 29; July 1, 4, 5, 6, 7, 12, 13, 14, 15, 18, 19, 20, 21, 22, 25, 26, 27, 28 and 29; August 1, 2, 8, 9, 10, 11, 12, 15, 16, 17, 18, 19, 22, 23, 24, 25, 26, 30 and 31; September 1, 2, 5, 6, 7, 8, 9, 12, 13, 14, 15, 16, 19, 20, 21, 22, 23, 26, 27, 28, 29, and 30; and October 4, 5, 6, 7, 10, 11, 12, 13, 14, 17, 18, 19, 20, 21, 24, 25, 26 and 27, 2016.
+Mr. Fuller drove on four days in April; 21 days in May; 21 days in June; 19 days in July; 19 days in August; 22 days in September; and 18 days in October, 2016.

 One violation of CFR 391.51(b)(7) – Failing to maintain medical examiner’s certificate in driver’s qualification file.
 The company failed to maintain medical certificates in the driver files of Brett Jurries, Michael Cone, and Jerry Fuller.